Frequently Asked Questions (FAQ)

 - 9 out of 10 people are right-handed so it makes sense to bring it to market first.
 When there is enough demand to cover tooling, we look forward to adding the left-handed version to the product line and those who sign up for the "wait list" below will be the first updated.

 Why does the part appear to have a wet sheen?

 - Parts ship with a light coating of an oil-based protectant that absorbs into the steel after application of the Black Oxide finish.
 This improves corrosion resistance during storage and can be wiped off the button face before use.
 The finish should be black without discoloration, if not let us know and we'll replace it.

 What grip modules will this work on?

-- The OFFSET Extended Magazine release is designed to replace any grip module that makes use of the triangular factory magazine release, such as Sig's standard and X-Series® grip modules (including Legion® series) and 3rd party modules such as Wilson Combat's WCP320®.
+- The OFFSET Extended Magazine release is designed to replace any grip module that makes use of the triangular factory magazine release, such as Sig's standard and X-Series® grip modules (including Legion® series) and aftermarket modules such as Wilson Combat's WCP320® and Icarus Precision.
 However Sig's aluminum AXG® grip module is not compatible as it uses a different style of rounded release.